 Everyone wants to go out and find the next Comstock lode, but not all of us know how to get started.
 When you get started in this hobby, you might be fortunate enough to have a friend who can properly educate you.
-They can show you how to use the equipment, how to find good places to search, how to filter out false positives, and all manner of other things.
+They can show you how to use the equipment, how to find good places to metal detect, how to filter out false positives, and all manner of other things.
 Unfortunately, many of us are not that lucky.

 For one thing, you should make sure you choose a model of metal detector for beginners that is not too specialized.
 You are trying to learn the ways of metal detecting in general, so you don’t want a tool that is focused on just one kind of treasure (read our article on metal detecting tips and tricks for more effective hunting).
 You also need to take a look at the display panel of any model that you are considering.

 Don’t worry so much about the visual appeal of the display, as this is not important.
 Instead, think about its complexity.
 You don’t want to go with something that has a sharp learning curve.
 If you go with something like this, it will be a lot longer before you can actually start effectively using your device.

 As a beginner, you should take some time to play with your device and learn how it works.
 That is a large part of the skill in this hobby: Learning how to get the most out of your detector.
 This might not be easy because every brand and every model has its preferred display setup.